jmccreight/wrfHydroScripts/README.md

 > ncoScripts=/home/jamesmcc/ncScriptsjamesmcc
 > wrf_hydro_model=/home/jamesmcc/WRF_Hydro/wrf_hydro_model

-# sourceMe.sh
+# sourceMe.sh (sourceMe.csh)
-This file is meant to be sourced into a bash shell to give auto-complete (e.g. seemingly in your path) commandline functionality for calling the scripts
+This file is meant to be sourced into a bash (or csh/tcsh) shell to make the scripts seemingly in your path commandline (with auto complete in bash)

 > jamesmcc@hydro-c1:~> source ~jamesmcc/wrfHydroScripts/sourceMe.sh
+> (in csh: jamesmcc@hydro-c1:~> source ~jamesmcc/wrfHydroScripts/sourceMe.csh)

-but better yet, put it in your ~/.bashrc (or ~/.bash_profile, depending on your system).
+but better yet, put it in your ~/.bashrc (~/.cshrc):

 > jamesmcc@hydro-c1:~> grep sourceMe ~/.bashrc
 > source ~/wrfHydroScripts/sourceMe.sh

+For csh:
+> jamesmcc@hydro-c1:~> grep sourceMe ~/.cshrc
+> source ~/wrfHydroScripts/sourceMe.csh

 Note you'll still have to source sourceMe.sh in qsub scripts when you want to pick these up (unless you perform other shenanigans).

 # ~/.wrfHydroRegressionTests.txt
 For regression testing only.
 This file specifies where regression test _attempts_ are to be carried out and enumerates "canned" regression tests for